govex/COVID-19/data_tables/testing_data/readme.md

 Our files will include Covid Tracking Project data up to March 3, 2021, and data collected by JHU from that date forward.
 The [data dictionary](https://github.com/govex/COVID-19/blob/master/data_tables/testing_data/data_dictionary.csv) details all the variables' name equivalences to match CTP to JHU names.

-There CTP dataset field named 'totalTestResults' contains total viral tests in a variety of units (test specimens, encounters, or unique people).
+The CTP dataset field named 'totalTestResults' contains total viral tests in a variety of units (test specimens, encounters, or unique people).
 We list what unit is used for what state in the file [tests_combined_total_source.csv](https://github.com/govex/COVID-19/blob/master/data_tables/testing_data/tests_combined_total_source.csv)

 Antigen data is anticipated, though not yet available.

 ## API
-We are providing an up to date, read only version of our testing data in JSON format at this location. https://jhucoronavirus.azureedge.net/api/v1/testing/daily.json This API will contains only testing data at this time.
+We are providing an up to date, read only version of our testing data in JSON format at this location. https://jhucoronavirus.azureedge.net/api/v1/testing/daily.json This API contains only testing data at this time.

 ## Data sources
 Our data sources are a combination of the State's public dashboards: